This is a guide for owners when their animal has been booked in for a procedure.

 The day of the anaesthetic

-We would ask you to telephone the surgery between 3-3.30pm for a progress update; at this point we should be able to give you an approximate time for collection of your pet.
-When you come to collect your pet, a nurse will explain any further treatment, post-operative care and checks that are necessary.
+We will keep you updated on the day and when you come to collect your pet, a nurse will explain any further treatment, post-operative care and checks that are necessary.

 If you have any questions/queries then please do not hesitate to contact us on 01803 606059.